Farewell Mascherano: Alongside Messi, Argentina's most successful modern player | Goal.com

 El Jefecito's abilities perhaps could have been better deployed in the side's ever-shaky defence as in Barcelona, rather than persisting with the star in the engine room.

-That decision meant the Albiceleste continued to field a classic spoiler when most of their rivals had long since switched to a No.5 more comfortable starting attacks than breaking them up, a conundrum that contributed to many of their creative issues.
+That decision meant the Albiceleste continued to field a classic spoiler when most of their rivals had long since switched to a number five more comfortable starting attacks than breaking them up, a conundrum that contributed to many of their creative issues.

 It is easy to draw such conclusions with the benefit of hindsight, though.
 What is undeniable is that Mascherano was always there for Argentina, battling and coming to the rescue when his more cultured team-mates went missing.